jreakin/ffe-investigation/ffe-investigation-site/docs/blog/posts/email-deletion-article.md

 - Explain missing records
 - Address timeline contradictions

-The logs they're withholding would show:

-- When exactly the emails were deleted
-- Which administrator's account executed the deletion
-- Whether emails were removed individually or en masse
-- If any actual quarantine actions occurred
-- Complete email delivery and routing history

 #### By withholding these system logs under a questionable "security records" exemption, FCS administrators are concealing the very evidence that would:

 - Prove these were manual administrative deletions, not automated security measures
 - Reveal the exact timeline contradicting their quarantine claims
 - Identify which administrator ordered or executed the deletions
 - Demonstrate that no quarantine was ever implemented
+- Show complete email delivery and routing history
 - Document exactly how many staff accounts were affected

 !!! danger "Why It Matters"